microsoft/pylance-release/README.md

 Pylance is an extension that works alongside Python in Visual Studio Code to provide performant language support.
 Under the hood, Pylance is powered by [Pyright](https://github.com/microsoft/pyright), Microsoft's static type checking tool.
 Using Pyright, Pylance has the ability to supercharge your Python IntelliSense experience with rich type information, helping you write better code faster.

-This repository is to allow our users to file issues, request features, and get support.
+This repository is for providing feedback on the Pylance language server extension in Visual Studio Code.
+You can use the repository to report issues or submit feature requests.
 The Pylance codebase is not open-source but you can contribute to Pyright to make improvements to the core typing engine that powers the Pylance experience.

 The Pylance name is a small ode to Monty Python's Lancelot who was the first knight to answer the bridgekeeper's questions in the Holy Grail.